Order polynomial product formulas and poset dynamics: Promotion of linear extensions

 \subsubsection{Crystals and cactus group actions}

-The Henriques-Kamnitzer cactus group action~\cite{henriques2006crystals} on the tensor product of crystals for simple Lie algebra representations gives rise to notions of evacuation and promotion acting on the corresponding highest weight words of weight zero: see~\cite{fontaine2014cyclic, westbury2016invariant, pfannerer2020promotion}.
+The cactus group action on the tensor product of crystals for simple Lie algebra representations, as defined by Henriques and Kamnitzer~\cite{henriques2006crystals}, gives rise to notions of evacuation and promotion acting on the corresponding highest weight words of weight zero: see~\cite{fontaine2014cyclic, westbury2016invariant, pfannerer2020promotion}.
 In the case of $V$ being the vector representation of $\mathfrak{sl}_k$, this cactus group promotion for weight zero highest weight words of $V^{\otimes kn}$ corresponds to promotion of standard Young tableaux of $k\times n$ rectangular shape, and similarly for evacuation.